-Weekly Water Operations Update
+Water Operations Update

-Snow pack has depleted for the 2025 season.
+The Sunshine snow pillow has depleted for the 2025 season.

 IMPORTANT WATER USE UPDATES